 There are other ways to travel in Dubai, including bus, Hop-On Hop-Off bus, etc. But we didn’t use those, so I cannot comment on them.

-Don’t forget, however, that using different means of transport adds to your travel experience, and it can be really fun, especially for the children.
-Our kids loved the metro, the water bus, and the Abra water taxi.
+Don’t forget that using different means of transport adds to your travel experience.
+Furthermore, it can be really fun, especially for children.
+Our kids loved taking the metro, the water bus, and the Abra water taxi.